mjambon/vanity/README.md

 * HTML snippet or standalone page
 * graph in the dot format understood by Graphviz

+TODO: document the input format

 Suggested features
 --

 Public awareness:
+* Write an introductory article explaining why and when this thing can be useful.
 * Use the tool and publish reports on its usefulness and lessons learned.

 Maintenance and distribution:
 * Compile and distribute binaries for the most popular platforms.
 Note